Dread Delusion: Best Team Builds for Steam and Steam Deck

 • Best combat-leaning hybrid: Might + Guile

-• Weakest specialization for most players: Pure Might
+• Weakest for most players: Pure Might

 Was this guide helpful?